vadim-miller2/book-test1/pages/ch_app_test.md

 ##### FWDaemon Behind a "Non-Transparent" Firewall

-<span class="nctnt highlight">Note:</span> If a firewall is "non-transparent" (this is an extremely rare case), then a system administrator must "map" the corresponding ports on your firewall server to the advertised FWDaemon addresses (shown above).
+:heavy_exclamation_mark: __Notes__ If a firewall is "non-transparent" (this is an extremely rare case), then a system administrator must "map" the corresponding ports on your firewall server to the advertised FWDaemon addresses (shown above).
 In this case, you will have to specify the address of your firewall server in the client configuration.

 The mapping on your non-transparent firewall server should be similar to the following: